Advanced management FAQ

 -

-In the Create Main Account AccessKey dialog box, read the risks and limitations again.
-If you are sure you want to create an AccessKey pair for your Alibaba Cloud account, select I am aware of the security risks of using a main account AccessKey., and then click Use Cloud Account AccessKey.
+In the Create Main Account AccessKey dialog box, review the risks and limitations again.
+If you are sure you want to create the AccessKey pair, select the I am aware of the security risks of using a main account AccessKey. checkbox, and then click Continue to use the AccessKey of my Alibaba Cloud account.

 -

-In the Create AccessKey dialog box, save the AccessKey ID and AccessKey secret, select I have saved the AccessKey Secret, and then click OK.
+In the Create AccessKey dialog box, save the AccessKey ID and AccessKey secret.
+Then, select the I have saved the AccessKey Secret checkbox and click OK.

-ImportantTo reduce the risk of compromise, the AccessKey secret for an Alibaba Cloud account is displayed only when you create it.
-You cannot retrieve it later.
-Be sure to store it securely.
+ImportantTo reduce the risk of a leak, the AccessKey secret for an Alibaba Cloud account is displayed only upon creation and cannot be retrieved.

 Use the AccessKey of a RAM user